-Government advisors have called for the ban of selling petrol and diesel cars to come into force ten years earlier than planned to help meet the country’s zero emissions target.
+Government advisers have called for the ban of selling petrol and diesel cars to come into force ten years earlier than planned to help meet the country’s zero emissions target.

 Phoebe Weston, The Evening Standard, reports:

-Banning the sale of petrol and diesel cars by 2040 is too late, say UK government advisors.
+Banning the sale of petrol and diesel cars by 2040 is too late, say UK government advisers.

 According to the Committee on Climate Change this would mean polluting vehicles will still be on UK roads after 2050 when the UK should be on zero emissions.

 Instead the committee – which will release their report this week – believes petrol and diesel vehicles should be phased out by 2030, according to the BBC.

 However, it is not clear if there is enough cobalt to create the batteries necessary and the report will also state that the number of charging points needs to dramatically increase in order to meet this target.

 "Ministers are useless," Mary Creagh, chair of the environment audit committee, told the BBC.
 "They seem to think the market will miraculously provide charging point and the government has no job to regulate charging points."